Hey mama! Sex during pregnancy is one of those things that feels a little taboo to talk about, but it shouldn’t be.

 Is it normal to not want sex while pregnant?

 Yes – most definitely.
-Remember, you have some raging hormones, momma, and it’s perfectly OK if you don’t feel like getting busy.
+Remember, you have some raging hormones, mama, and it’s perfectly OK if you don’t feel like getting busy.

 Some women have an increased sex drive when they’re pregnant.
 For others, it’s almost non-existent.